“A needed corrective to self-indulgent Christianity.” Philip Yancey

 “A strong antidote against a domesticated God.”
 Matthew Lee Anderson

 When was the last time you were overawed by God’s majesty?
 Have you ever stood in stunned silence at his holiness and power?

 In our shallow, self-centered age, things like truth and reverence might seem outdated, lost.
 Yet we’re restless.
 And our failed attempts to ease our unrest point to an ancient ache for an experience of the holy.

 Drew Dyck makes a compelling case that what we seek awaits us in the untamed God of Scripture—a God who is dangerous yet accessible, mysterious yet powerfully present.
 He is a God who beckons us to see him with a fresh, unfiltered gaze.

-Yawning at Tigers charts a course away from the “safe” harbor of sanitized, predictable Christianity, into deeper waters where, yes, danger lurks, but where God’s majesty, love, and power finally become more real and transformative than we could have imagined.
+Yawning at Tigers takes us past domesticated Christianity, into the wilds where God’s raw majesty, love, and power become more real and transformative than we could ever imagine.

 |About the Contributor(s)||Drew Dyck

 Drew Nathan Dyck is managing editor of Leadership Journal, a publication of Christianity Today.
 His work has been featured in USA Today, The Huffington Post, and The Washington Times.
 He is a frequent speaker at pastor conferences and on TV and radio programs in the US and Canada.
 He holds an M.A. in Theology from Fuller Theological Seminary.
 He lives with his wife, Grace, and son, Athanasius, in the Chicago area.

 |Release Date||May 13, 2014|